 The Loyola Work Experience Program is professionally managed, process-proven and participation is both easy and rewarding for our Partners.
 Here are the details:

-► Juniors and seniors work one day each week, plus one Friday per month in entry-level clerical positions at law and accounting firms, manufacturers, healthcare facilities and other service providers.
-These employers are referred to as the Loyola Work Experience Program partners.
+► All juniors and seniors work one day each week, plus one Friday per month in entry-level clerical positions at law and accounting firms, manufacturers, healthcare facilities and other service providers.
+These employers are referred to as the Loyola Work Experience Program Partners.

 ► Part-time positions are also available one, two or three days a week.

 ► The Loyola Work Experience Program charges a flat fee and handles payroll, W-4, workers compensation, FICA and other payroll issues.